← Back to Blog

 Speed of Feedback

 That difference matters enormously in contingency recruitment.
 When a strong candidate is actively interviewing, the agency that gets client feedback in hours — not days — can move the process forward while competitors are still waiting for email replies.
+The speed compounds across the full placement cycle.

 Quality of Feedback